Monday, June 9, 2014

 “You are sure of this honesty, Ekron?”

-Ekron was sincere in his eyes but he could not hide his smirk.
+Ekron was sincere in his eyes, but he could not hide his smirk.
 It was a discontent for the king.
-His smirk is a sign the king would normally see but the king wanted his chariot fixed so badly that he never paid his inner signals of trickery any mind.
+His smirk is a sign the king would generally see.
+Still, the king wanted his chariot fixed so severely that he never paid any mind to his inner signals of trickery.
 Getting his royal van fixed was important to him and his children.

 “Prepare my royal luggage for travel,” the King announced to his servants as he walked away from Ekron,

 “Do be careful of the Snakelton Nissan,” Ekron said.
-He said it in such a whisper that not a person in a quite room could hear.
-As the king retired into his chambers the loud closing of the doors echoed throughout the room.
-The banging noise was only to be drowned out by the laughter of Ekron.
+He said it in such a whisper that nobody could hear in a quiet room.
+As the king retired into his chambers, the loud closing of the doors echoed throughout the room.
+The banging noise was only to be drowned out by Ekron's laughter.

-The chariot was loaded with all the things a king would need to travel.
+The chariot was loaded with everything a king would need to travel.
 He left his princes’ behind.
 He did not want them to ride in a broken vehicle.
 He wanted the ride fixed for their safety.
-Besides he wasn’t too sure who this Snakelton was and he wanted to meet him.
+Besides, he wasn’t sure who this Snakelton was and wanted to meet him.

 “Take me to this Snakelton Nissan,” the king commanded his driver.
-“It’s located just beyond the great I-95 road way, 3870 steps from the kingdom, off the Blue Heron Boulevard West in the Kingdom of Riviera Beach (33404).”
+“It’s just beyond the great I-95 roadway, 3870 steps from the kingdom of the Blue Heron Boulevard West in the Kingdom of Riviera Beach (33404).”

-After a fortnight the king would arrive.
-The king was weary but determined after his long ride but he was to fix his chariot.
+After a fortnight, the king would arrive.
+The king was weary but determined after his long ride, but he was determined to fix his chariot.
 The people of Snakeleton came out of the woodwork to greet the King.
-Their fake smiles where so wide their mouth would extend from ear to ear.
+Their fake smiles were so broad their mouth would extend from ear to ear.
 But they spoke with a hiss to their voice.
 They seemed caring and loving and assured the king that his chariot would be fixed.
 They knew the king expected the people of the Snakelton to fix his chariot up to the Nissan standards.

 [Music]